Prince-Bishopric of Montenegro: The period of elective vladikas

 In 1623 Soliman, Pasha of Shkodër, marched into the country with 80,000 men intending to finally annex it.
 For twenty days the opposing forces were engaged in almost ceaseless conflict before the invaders finally reached Cetinje.
 The capital was taken and the monastery of Ivan Crnojević was sacked.
 A tribute was imposed upon those who submitted, while the resistance retired to the inaccessible heights of the Lovćen and descended upon the Turkish camp.
 The Pasha realized that the bare mountains of the region lacked the resources to sustain his army.
 This led him to leave a small occupation behind and return to the fertile plains of Albania.
 At once the Montenegrins attacked the Turkish garrisons, while the Kuči and Klimenti tribes on the Albanian border fell upon the main body near Podgorica and almost annihilated it, leaving Montenegro free from Ottoman rule.

-During rule of Mardarije I, Visarion I, and Mardarije II, Montenegrins actively fought in War of Candia (1645–1669) on the side of Venetians, while during rules of last four elective vladikas and the first hereditary one, they took part in Morean War (1684–1699).
-One of the most notable battles of that war in which Montenegro took part was the Battle of Herceg Novi in 1687, in which Venetians besieged the city from seaside, with Montenegrins doing the same from the land.
+During the rule of Mardarije I, Visarion I, and Mardarije II, Montenegrins actively fought in the War of Candia (1645–1669) on the side of the Venetians, while during the rules of the last four elective vladikas and the first hereditary one, they took part in the Morean War (1684–1699).
+One of the most notable battles of that war in which Montenegro took part was the Battle of Herceg Novi in 1687, in which Venetians besieged the city from the seaside, with Montenegrins doing the same from the land.
 1,500 Montenegrins were slain in battle, while only 170 Venetians fell.
-Montenegrins played a pivotal role in intercepting forces of Topal Pasha which were sent to lift the siege.
+Montenegrins played a pivotal role in intercepting the forces of Topal Pasha which were sent to lift the siege.
 A force of 300 Montenegrins ambushed the army of Topal Pasha, which numbered as much as 20.000 according to The Mountain Wreath, on the narrow pass in Kameno field and routed it.